Encrypting Data at Rest – Comparison between PGP and AES

-Storing data at Rest in a data integration tool is critical for both data security and compliance to the industry standards.
+Storing data at Rest in a data integration tool is critical for both data security and compliance with industry standards.
 This gets more significant if the data is stored at LAN.
-Therefore, it is imperative to encrypt the data at rest to save it from misuse.
+Therefore, it is imperative to encrypt the data at rest to save it from misuse or theft.

-Let’s talk about the encryption for data at rest in context to data integration application with an example.
+Let’s talk about the encryption of data at rest in the context of data integration applications with an example.
 Firstly, we should understand that encryption on any system requires three components:

 (1) Data that needs to be encrypted

 (2) A method to encrypt the data using a cryptographic algorithm

 (3) Encryption keys to be used in conjunction with the data and the algorithm

 Programming languages like JAVA provide libraries with a wide range of cryptographic algorithms, such as Advanced Encryption Standard (AES).
 Choosing the right algorithm involves analysis and research based on security and performance.

 A data integration tool that companies use for data transactions generally handles the sensitive information of their clients.
 This information can be as generic as SSN or as confidential as Credit Card Details.
 The tool stores data for processing on the file system, and an application interacts with it through a Java IO API.
 In this case, the file needs to be encrypted before it persists on the file system by the tool and then decrypts before the application reads it for parsing and processing.

 What Is PGP Encryption?